 When most people obtain a payday loan, it’s to get cash fast for a financial emergency of some sort.
-And then they pay the loan off with their next pay check.
-But life happens sometimes and paying that loan back doesn’t always happen as fast as desired.
+And then they pay the loan off with their next paycheck.
+But life happens sometimes and paying that loan back doesn’t always happen as fast as planned.
 In fact, some customers need several weeks or more to pay back their loans.
 Or some find they can’t pay it at all.

 However, there are other legal tactics payday loan lenders can do to get their money back.

 Here are some of the common tactics payday lenders may use to try to get their money back:

 If bank account information was obtained during the payday loan application process, lenders could use that information to withdraw the amount from a borrower’s bank account.
 Lenders could take the entire amount or smaller amounts with little to no notice.
 And if these attempts trigger overdraft fees, they’re the borrower’s responsibility.

 Consumers may find the collection call attempts to be pretty aggressive when dealing with payday lenders who are trying to get their money back.
 You may also find that you’re getting sternly worded letters in the mail more frequently from legal offices representing the payday lender attempting to collect the debt.

 But you have rights, courtesy of the Fair Debt Collection Practices Act (FDCPA).
 It typically covers personal, family, or household-related debt and doesn’t apply to debt by businesses and individuals for business purposes.
 The FDCPA applies only to third-party debt collectors and not the collectors connected with the original creditor.
 If you think your rights are being violated, read on to learn the steps you can take.